stack-spot/matter-web-vite/web-react-vite-app/useCase.md

-The **web-react-app** adds a React Template that makes easy to build new projects following a defined pattern.
+The **web-react-vite-app** adds a React Template that makes easy to build new projects following a defined pattern.